Pharmaceutical Translations for Prescription Drug Approvals in China

-There’s a growing demand for English to Simplified Chinese regulatory translation services to comply with China’s new foreign drug approval process.
+There’s a growing demand for English to Simplified Chinese regulatory translation services to comply with China’s new foreign prescription drug approval process.
+There’s also an increased demand for translation of Safety Data Sheets (SDS) from English to Simplified Chinese and from English to Traditional Chinese.
 Interestingly, patent law was non-existent in China up until 1985.
 To this day, China puts myriad bureaucratic roadblocks in the way of approving disease-curing and life-saving drugs, and other pharmaceutical devices.
 Indeed, Chinese patients have fought for decades to get access to cutting-edge medicines, but were rebuffed by highly complex and rigid rules in the country.

 Several months ago, China’s State Council made a number of proposals that will represent a sea change to the way in which drugs are approved in China.
 In fact, the proposals have massive implications for the future of drug and device development in China.